iotbits-us/mbox.iotbits.net/docs/cloud-data.md

 ## Messages

-ModbusBox sends data to the cloud platform in **JSON** format.
-Every message is a **JSON** object and carries key-value pairs, objects and arrays, depending on the type of message and the selected [Cloud Data Mode](/cloud-data#cloud-data-modes).
+ModbusBox is able to send data to cloud platforms that support MQTT communication protocol.
+Data is formatted in **JSON** being every message a **JSON** object that carries key-value pairs, objects and arrays, depending on the type of message and also the selected [Cloud Data Mode](/cloud-data#cloud-data-modes).

 :::note Topic and structure of messages

 The topic where messages are published and their structure are defined by the selected **Cloud Data Mode**.
-You can see detailed information in the [Cloud Data Modes](/cloud-data#cloud-data-modes) section.
+You can see detailed information in the [Cloud Data Mode](/cloud-data#cloud-data-modes) section.

 :::